 Any person paid to prepare the return (other than a regular, full-time employee of the taxpayer, such as a clerk, secretary, or bookkeeper) must provide a handwritten signature, date the return, and indicate their taxpayer identification number.
-If the preparer is an employee or partner of a firm or corporation, they must also provide the firm's name, address, and instead of the preparer's taxpayer identification number, they must provide the firm's FEIN.
-A self-employed preparer must check the "self-employed" box and provide their name, address, and taxpayer identification number in the appropriate spaces.
+If the preparer is an employee or partner of a firm or corporation, the preparer must also provide the firm's name, address, and instead of the preparer's taxpayer identification number, the preparer must provide the firm's FEIN.
+A self-employed preparer must check the "self-employed" box and provide their own name, address, and taxpaver identification number in the appropriate spaces.

-Note: If your return shows an overpayment of tax (including a credit carryover) and is unsigned, the overpayment is considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date the return was filed.
+Note: If your return is not signed, any overpayment of tax is considered forfeited if, after notice and demand for signature, you fail to provide a signature within three years from the date the return was filed.